 If you head into Olympic National Park, know where you are going and tell someone your plans.
 That way, if you don’t show up, they will know that you’ve gotten lost.
-Stick to the trails (unless you need to answer “the call of nature”, in which case don’t go so far that the trail isn’t visible), and be sure to carry a map with you, extra clothing, carefully sealed snacks, a lifestraw, and an emergency blanket and flashlight in your pack.
+Stick to the trails (unless you need to answer “the call of nature”, in which case don’t go so far that the trail isn’t visible), and be sure to carry a map with you, extra clothing, carefully sealed snacks, a life straw, and an emergency blanket and flashlight in your pack.
 We also had a can of bear spray given to us by a friend who frequents the park, and he recommended taking some if you plan to visit just before or right after hibernation season, just in case.

 No Cell Service

-We didn’t have any cell service whatsoever from about 30 minutes outside of the park, until we returned to that same point later that night, so don’t plan to be able to use Google maps, the internet, or even your phone’s GPS.
+We didn’t have any cell service whatsoever from about 30 minutes outside of the park, until we returned to that same point later that night, so don’t plan to be able to use Google Maps, the internet, or even your phone’s GPS.
 I recommend bringing a paper map, a satellite phone if you have one or can borrowing from a friend, and saving a map of your route to your phone’s photo gallery as well, which can be accessed without cell phone service.

 Since Olympic National Park is such a varied ecosystem, technically it’s multiple ecosystems, but I digress, there are a variety of natural hazards.
 Be careful of sharp drops around hiking trails, and keep an eye out for uneven terrain.
-When the ground is wet, the grand can become slippery or lose and slide a bit, making hiking more treacherous.
+When the ground is wet, the ground can become slippery or lose and slide a bit, making hiking more treacherous.
 Since the weather can be a bit unpredictable, be sure that you have enough layers to keep you warm and dry.
-We didn’t notice any problems with insects, but if you’re sensitive to bug bites, be sure to keep that in mind when packing, and don’t forget bug spray.
-The water in some of the rivers, streams, and even lakes can have fast moving currents, so be careful when swimming and don’t do anything if you don’t know for certain you can handle it.
+We didn’t notice any problems with insects, but if you’re sensitive to bug bites, be sure to keep that in mind when packing, and don’t forget the bug spray.
+The water in some of the rivers, streams, and even lakes can have fast-moving currents, so be careful when swimming and don’t do anything if you don’t know for certain you can handle it.

 Overall, if. you have basically outdoor survival skills, you’ll be perfectly fine enjoying this gorgeous natural treasure.
 Stay safe, and never stop exploring!